FranciscoDiakomas-01/kipapaDashBoard/README.md

-# Painel de Controle do Kipapa
+# Painel Administrativo do site delivry kipapa!
+# Parte do dono do Delivery